 The 27-year-old Tavares said all season long that he wants to re-sign, but as we sit eight days away from the opening of the free agent market, he’s yet to agree to any deal.
 The Islanders can offer him an eight-year contract, while other NHL teams can only go as many as seven.

 “This is where I hope to be.
 I’ve always stated that,” Tavares said in April.
 “But obviously I have some time to think about my situation and go from there.
 I’ve loved it here and people have really embraced me, the team and organization have been first class since I’ve gotten here.
 Obviously, some great talent and some great things ahead.
 Definitely a lot of positives and I’ll have to take some time and figure out what I want to do and go from there.”

 The Islanders have used their off-season to begin taking the franchise in a different direction.
-GM Garth Snow and head coach Doug Weight were relieved of their duties and Lou Lamoriello was brought in as the new president and GM.
+GM Garth Snow and head coach Doug Weight were relieved of their duties and Lamoriello was brought in.
 This past week he went out and replace Weight with Barry Trotz, who just won the Stanley Cup with the Washington Capitals.